jcan37/jeffcannon/content/blog/yes-man.md

 title: Yes Man
 description: For a period of my life, I thought having a propensity to say yes to everything was a virtue.
 I thought it indicated I was open-minded.
-Like Jim Carrey's character in *Yes Man*, I was going to live a life of excitement because I was open to saying yes to every opportunity.
+Like Jim Carrey's character in Yes Man, I was going to live a life of excitement because I was open to saying yes to every opportunity.
 ---
 For a period of my life, I thought having a propensity to say yes to everything was a virtue.
 I thought it indicated I was open-minded.
 Like Jim Carrey's character in *Yes Man*, I was going to live a life of excitement because I was open to saying yes to every opportunity.